KyttyGMA/DMCDb/README.md

 ### Primary Layer
 - **Data Structure**: Uses hashmaps to store metadata, which includes:
+  -

+### Secondary Layer
+- **Data Structure**: Stores complete data with optional persistence.
+This layer uses metadata to organize and access the data.
+The persistence of data in this layer can be configured based on the requirements.
 - **ID**: Unique identifier of the data.
   - **Size**: Size of the complete data.
   - **Creation/Modification Date**: Timestamps for the data.
   - **Hash**: Hash for data integrity validation.
   - **Tags**: Associated categories or labels.

-### Secondary Layer
-- **Data Structure**: Stores complete data with optional persistence.
-This layer uses metadata to organize and access the data.
-The persistence of data in this layer can be configured based on the requirements.

 ## Advantages
 - **Fast Access**: Metadata in the primary layer allows for rapid queries without needing to load the full data.